jamesblackwell/ArtisanAI/readme.md

 # ArtisanAI

+WIP: This package is still in development but since it's only designed for use in your development environment, feel free to start using it!

 ArtisanAI is a Laravel package that helps you scaffold your Laravel application by generating code files such as migrations, controllers, models, and tests using OpenAI's GPT-4 API.
 The package provides a set of easy-to-use Artisan commands that allow you to create these files with the help of AI-generated code.

 This package was written almost entirely by GPT-4.